tkelman/CpuId.jl/README.md

     Hypervisor       No
 ```

-This release covers a selection of primarily basic functionality:
+This release covers a selection of fundamental and higher level functionality:

  - `cpuinfo()` generates the summary shown above (markdown string).
  - `cpubrand()`, `cpumodel()`, `cpuvendor()` allow the identification of the